ferak-r/comm-cal/README.md

 - run $`php artisan key:generate`

 ## 6. Module Installed:
-PHPUnit 🙃
+- PHPUnit 🙃
-How to run test For ease development and debugging:
+- How to run test For ease development and debugging:

-php artisan test

 ## 7. How to run
-If you wnat you can copy import.csv file in public folder.
+- If you wnat you can copy import.csv file in public folder.
-If you wnat you can all Exchange Curreny with current format can be changed in commanded URL. php artisan serve in Root path project will run.
+- If you wnat you can all Exchange Curreny with current format can be changed in commanded URL.
+- php artisan serve
+- In Root path project will run.

 ## Preview result with this input

-0.6
+- 0.6
-3
+- 3
-3
+- 3
-0.06
+- 0.06
-1.5
+- 1.5
-90
+- 90
-3
+- 3
-0.3
+- 0.3
-0.3
+- 0.3
-3
+- 3
-3
+- 3
-0.9
+- 0.9
-8607.4
+- 8607.4
-1
+- 1

 <a id="about-you"></a>
 ## About you